 The cost of raising children takes into account the costs schooling.
 Therefore, the parent paying child support is not obligated to pay additional money for school fees.
 If, however the parent paying child support insist that the child attends a private school then that parent could face the prospect of having to pay additional school fees either by agreement or court order.

 Child support assessments can be made by telephoning the Child Support Registrar.
-Application can also be completed on the on the Department of Human Services website.
+An application can also be completed on the on the Department of Human Services website.

 Change of circumstances and child support